HPC-certification-forum/skill-tree/README.md

 ### Skills

 A skill is a learnable unit of content, which can be taught in no more then 4 hours and no less then 1 hours.
-A skill does not have a difficulty but can have requirements.
+It does not have a difficulty but can have requirements.

-If the content of a skill has more content then or grows beyond 4 hours of teaching, it will be split into sub skills.
+If content associated with a skill grows beyond approximately 4 hours, it out to be split into sub skills.
-The simple, original name remains and becomes an overview.
+The simple, original name remains and becomes an overview leaf in the skill tree.
 All sub skill get more descriptive names.
 Splitting has to be done in a way which ensures that an update of the certificate to the new sub skill is possible.